Abdul-Aziz-aiconsultant/Product-Review-Sentiment-Analyzer/README.md

 <<<<<<< HEAD
 # Product Review Sentiment Analyzer

-This project analyzes customer reviews and identifies sentiment for each product aspect.
+##This project analyzes customer reviews and identifies sentiment for each product aspect.
 =======
-# Product Review Sentiment Analyzer

 ## Overview
 This project analyzes product reviews to determine customer sentiments using Natural Language Processing (NLP).
 It preprocesses review text, extracts key aspects, and classifies sentiments as positive, negative, or neutral.